Report Animal Concerns

 Nomination packets must include:

-• Completed nomination form in the Animal Care & Use Program’s InfoReady Review website, which requires a narrative (minimum 250 words) describing, in reasonable detail, the nominee’s contributions related to the selected criteria described above
+• Completed nomination form on the Animal Care & Use Program’s InfoReady Review website, which requires a narrative (minimum 250 words) describing, in reasonable detail, the nominee’s contributions related to the selection criteria described above

 • At least one, but not more than three, letters of support detailing the specific contributions to excellence made by the nominee.
 Letters of support must not be more than a single-typed page in length